Cajuns' NIL Program Providing Model For Sun Belt

 But JMU’s new Sun Belt Conference mate Louisiana might have cracked the code for effectively navigating NIL.

-“We’re all figuring it out, but when the University of Louisiana reached out to me it was about figuring out best practices, so that’s where I started,” Jaci Russo, head of ULtra, said during a recent interview with the FunBelt podcast (full episode coming soon).
-“Then, putting together a program that goes beyond name, image and likeness, but setting the standard for helping every one of our student athletes for whatever they go pro in after college.”
+“We’re all figuring it out but when the University of Louisiana reached out to me, it was about figuring out best practices, so that’s where I started,” Jaci Russo, head of ULtra, said during a recent interview with the FunBelt podcast.
+“Then, putting together a program that goes beyond name, image and likeness, but setting the standard for helping every one of our student-athletes for whatever they go pro in after college.”

 Thus began ULtra, or University Lucrative Training Resource Advantage.
 Russo emphasized that ULtra was not just an NIL program pumping money to Louisiana athletes, there’s an emphasis on business and financial education for the Ragin’ Cajun players regardless of any NIL deals.